-The Digitrans eVAN as the new “Digibus 2.0” during initial test drives in the Salzburg municipality of Koppl; Owner DigiTrans eVAN: DigiTrans GmbH, © Salzburg Research
+The Digitrans eVAN as the new “Digibus 2.0” in the Salzburg municipality of Koppl as part of the European research project SHOW; owner DigiTrans eVAN: DigiTrans GmbH, © Salzburg Research, wildbild

-For this pilot operation, a standard VW e-Crafter was equipped with additional sensor systems and software to be retrofitted into a self-driving research vehicle.
+For this pilot phase, starting at the beginning of August 2023, a standard VW e-Crafter was equipped with additional sensor systems and software to be retrofitted into a self-driving research vehicle.
 In addition, the vehicle is able to communicate with the roadside infrastructure (roadside units) by means of an onboard unit.
 This communication method is known as V2X-communication (vehicle to everything communication) with the goal to increase traffic safety and to enable a more efficient control of public transport.

 Salzburg Research conducts this demo operation within the European research project “SHOW – SHared automation Operating models for Worldwide adoption“.
 SHOW aims to explore the deployment of electric, connected and automated fleets for passenger transport and for logistics in (peri-)urban environments in Europe.
 The European Union in the course of the Horizon 2020 Research and Innovation Programme (Grant Agreement Nr.
 75530) funds the project SHOW.